 The 2014 Fire HD 7 (Amazon) and the 2014 Samsung Galaxy Tab 4 (Nook) are among the top rated tablet brands and models on the market.
-Each has some comparable features as well as some unique features that provide distinct advantages for their users.
-This review will focus on making a side by side comparison of the two.
-When laid out this way, the most distinct difference between these two tablets is the operating systems they use.
-The Nook runs on the Android 4.4 based system that is compatible with all Google apps, making it a Galaxy Tab with eReader capabilities.
-The Fire is based on Fire OS (Forked Android system) that is not as open as the 4.4.
+Which is why many argue as to which is better.
+Each has some comparable features as well as some unique ones that provide distinct advantages for their users.
+This review will provide you with a side by side comparison of the two in the hopes of helping you figure out which is right for you.

-The Fire HD 7 is exceptional as an eReader is concerned; however, it does have certain limitations that can frustrate more advanced users.
+The Fire HD 7 is exceptional as far as eReaders are concerned; however, it does have certain limitations that can frustrate more advanced users.
 Its capacity to integrate with external application and software programs is almost non-existent, meaning that it is almost 100% dependent on content from Amazon.
 For a person that is simply looking for an elevated eReader experience, this should not be a problem.
+However, if you want a more interactive experience and the ability to use other applications, this may not be a good fit.

 Tab 4 NOOK: Samsung and NOOK new marriage

 Although the Fire provides a superior reading experience, the Nook is more functional as a tablet.
-It is completely compatible with third party applications, making it highly versatile and suitable for more demanding and advanced users.
+It is completely compatible with third-party applications, making it highly versatile and suitable for more demanding and advanced users.
 The Nook even allows users to use multiple apps simultaneously.
-The micro SD card allows users to store movies and music without maxing out the usage space on the system, meaning that there is no loss of system speed while multitasking.
+The micro SD card allows users to store movies and music without maxing out the usable space on the system, meaning that there is no loss of system speed while multitasking.

 The Kindle and NOOK Differences